-1st Daniel Hagen

-Department of Engineering Sciences

-Univeristy of Agder

-Grimstad, Norway

-daniel.hagen@uia.no

-2nd Damiano Padovani

-Department of Engineering Sciences

-Univeristy of Agder

-Grimstad, Norway

-damiano.padovani@uia.no

-3rd Martin Choux

-Department of Engineering Sciences

-Univeristy of Agder

-Grimstad, Norway

-martin.choux@uia.no
+1st Daniel Hagen Department of Engineering Sciences Univeristy of Agder Grimstad, Norway daniel.hagen@uia.no 2nd Damiano Padovani Department of Engineering Sciences Univeristy of Agder Grimstad, Norway damiano.padovani@uia.no 3rd Martin Choux Department of Engineering Sciences Univeristy of Agder Grimstad, Norway martin.choux@uia.no

-Abstract-This research paper presents guidelines on how to select between self-contained electro-hydraulic and electromechanical cylinders.
+Abstract-This research paper presents a guideline on how to select between self-contained electro-hydraulic and electromechanical cylinders.
 An example based on the motion control of a single-boom crane is studied.
 The sizing process of the different off-the-shelf components is analyzed in terms of design impact when replacing a traditional valve-controlled hydraulic cylinder.
-The self-contained electro-hydraulic solution is the best choice when a risk for high impact forces is present, when the required output power level lies continuously above 2 kW, or when installation space, weight, and cost are critical design objectives.
-However, the electro-mechanical solution is expected to show more controllability due to the fact that it has higher levels of drive stiffness, and energy efficiency as well as lower system complexity.
-This solution also requires less effort to control the actuator's linear motion accurately.
-All of these factors result in a more straightforward design approach.
+The self-contained electro-hydraulic solution is the best choice when there exists a risk for high impact forces, when the required output power is continuously above 2 kW, or when installation space, weight, and cost are critical design objectives.
+However, the electro-mechanical solution is expected to show better controllability due to the higher drive stiffness, requires less control effort, has higher energy efficiency, and lower system complexity resulting in a more straightforward design approach.